 “Little darling, it’s been a long, cold, lonely winter.
 Little darling, it feels like years since it’s been here.
 Here comes the sun, doo dun doo doo, here comes the sun, and I say, it’s all right.“

 There’s a reason we sing about the sun.
 Sunshine makes us happy because it fills our bodies with Vitamin D, which is affectionately known as the “sunshine vitamin.”
-This is how our bodies naturally receive vitamin D. Sunlight exposure is the only reliable way to generate vitamin D in your body, and even weak sunscreens can block your body’s ability to generate vitamin D— by 95%!
+This is how our bodies naturally receive vitamin D. Sunlight exposure is the only reliable way to generate this vit. in your body, and even weak sunscreens can block your body’s ability to generate vitamin D— by 95%!
 Safely absorbing some sunlight, without burning, is essential to maintaining normal and optimal vitamin D levels.

-When it comes to soaking up those rays and generating vitamin D, it is interesting to note a few things: 1) You can not generate too much vitamin D in this way, because your body knows how to self regulate and generate only what amount of vitamin D it needs from the sun.
+When it comes to soaking up those rays and generating vitamin D, it is interesting to note a few things: 1) You can not generate too much vitamin D in this way, because your body knows how to self regulate and generate only what amount of it needs from the sun.
 2) The rays of sun that generate vitamin D in your skin can not penetrate glass–you have to absorb them through your skin outdoors.
 Your body does not receive natural vitamin D when sitting in your car or near a window at home.

 Why is Vitamin D Important?

 In the past several years, vitamin D has been recognized as one of the most important preventative health factors.
 It’s already been noted here that the sun is the best source of vitamin D. In fact, ninety percent of our vitamin D is made this way.
 But what about when we can’t soak up the sun–especially once the weather turns cold, gray, and icy?
 When winter hits, most states see at least a 20% reduction in sunshine (some don’t see much change at all, but some see as much as a 40% decline in sunshine!).
-We can try to optimize our vitamin D levels during the winter season with food sources as well as supplementation– though before starting a vitamin D supplement it is wise to have your vitamin D levels checked.
+We can try to optimize our vitamin D levels during the winter season with food sources as well as supplementation– though before starting a supplement it is wise to have your levels checked.

 Not surprisingly, the sunshine vitamin implies feelings of happiness.
 In fact, vitamin D reduces incidences of depression and anxiety.
 Why else do we need this vitamin?
 What does it do for us?
 This amazing vitamin: